SSSD/sssd.github.io/docs/newcomers/getting_started.md

 ## GitHub workflow

-For general information about SSSD hosting see the paragraph [Source Code Repository](https://docs.pagure.org/SSSD.sssd/developers/contribute.html#source-code-repository).
-It covers using SSSD's Pagure repository.
+For general information about SSSD hosting see the paragraph [Source Code Repository](../developers/contribute.md#source-code-repository).
+It covers using SSSD's Github repository.

 This section assumes you use GitHub.

 At first some general information.
-All pull request activity generates an e-mail notification to the [sssd-devel](https://docs.pagure.org/SSSD.sssd/developers/contribute.html#contribute) mailing list so that we keep the development history outside GitHub.
+All pull request activity generates an e-mail notification to the [sssd-devel](../developers/contribute.md#contribute) mailing list so that we keep the development history outside GitHub.

 These are the steps to contribute to SSSD: